-The University reserves the right to refuse any of the credits from any high school or other institution, notwithstanding its accredited status.
-The judgment of the University on this question shall be final.

-- 3. The applicant must submit an official record of minimum satisfactory scores obtained on either the ACT Assessment [English score of 17 and Math score of 17] or the College Board's SAT [critical reading score of 430 and Math score of 400].
-Further information and application forms may be secured from a high school guidance counselor or the registrar of any institution in the University System of Georgia.
-One may also write directly to ACT Registration, P.O.
-Box 414, Iowa City, Iowa 52243 or to the College Board, CN6200, Princeton, New Jersey 08541-6200. - 4.
-All new students are required to submit proof of required immunizations on the form provided by Georgia Southwestern prior to their enrollment. - 5.
+- 3. The University reserves the right to refuse any of the credits from any high school or other institution, notwithstanding its accredited status.
+The judgment of the University on this question shall be final. - 4.
+The applicant must submit an official record of minimum satisfactory scores obtained on either the ACT Assessment [English score of 17 and Math score of 17] or the College Board's SAT [critical reading score of 430 and Math score of 400].
+Further information and application forms may be secured from a high school guidance counselor - 5.
+All new students are required to submit proof of required immunizations on the form provided by Georgia Southwestern prior to their enrollment. - 6.
 The applicant shall be required to report to the University for freshman orientation prior to the beginning of the initial term of enrollment.
-Information will be mailed to the student regarding orientation by the Office of Admissions. - 1.
+Information will be mailed to the student regarding orientation by the Office of Undergraduate Admissions. - 1.
 Application with fee and photograph. - 2.
 Official results of ACT or SAT. - 3.
 Preliminary high school transcript. - 4.
 Proof of required immunizations. - 5.
-Personal interview (if deemed necessary by Director of Admissions for undergraduates).
+Personal interview (if deemed necessary by Director of Undergraduate Admission).